S1lent-5/Critical-Ops-Elite-ops-List-/README.md

-in the folder you will find a profile files like <.JSON> format files. all information provided by official public API of CRITICAL OPS GAME by Critical Force.
+in the folder you will find a profile files like <.JSON> format files.

+All information provided by official public API of CRITICAL OPS GAME by Critical Force.